 - Always make sure to get more flowers than you need.
 Especially if you’re doing this for the first time, it’s natural to make mistakes or change your mind along the way.
 So better be prepared for any such cases.

 - If you’re planning to make the bouquet a few days in advance, don’t do it earlier than 1-2 days before the big day.
 You want your flowers to be as fresh as possible, and not all of them can last long.
-Once you’re done with the making process, put the bouquet in a container of water and keep it in a cool place or in the fridge (make sure you’ve removed any fruits you have there first).
+Once you’re done with the making process, put the bouquet in a container of water and keep it in a cool place or in the fridge (make sure you’ve removed any fruit you have there first).

 Not sure if you got the process right?
 Check out how Rachel did during Rachel’s Flower Wednesday.